 A number of websites will be valuable resources during the course of the semester.
 All students will have free access to the subscription service of the Protiviti KnowledgeLeader site.
-We are one of only few classes in the country to have this access and you need to take advantage of the resource during the class.
-This will allow us to be very current on our topical coverage along with indexed links to numerous other sources.
-You will have an id and password that is issued for use during this class.
+We are one of only few classes in the country to have this access.
+You will have an ID and password that is issued for use during this class.
 Current topics from the site will be discussed during the class.
 You will also receive a twice a month newsletter from Protiviti of current audit events.
 You are expected to follow-up and read accordingly for discussion in class.